alanmacdoug/astrowind/src/data/post/email-authentication-basics.md

   - DMARC
 ---

 If your email keeps going to spam, authentication is the first thing to rule out.
-It is not the only factor that affects deliverability, but it is the cheapest to verify and the fastest to fix.
-And since the major inbox providers made proper authentication effectively mandatory, a domain without it starts every send with a handicap.
+It is not the only factor that affects deliverability, but it is the quickest to verify and the fastest to fix.
+And since the major inbox providers made proper authentication effectively mandatory, a domain without it starts every send at a disadvantage.

-Here is what the three systems actually do, stripped of the jargon most documentation wraps them in.
+Here is what the three systems actually do.

 ## SPF: the guest list